Learning Goals & Objectives

 Learning Goal 1

-- Objective A: Draft, revise, and edit a technically accomplished creative manuscript (fiction, poetry, drama, or creative nonfiction);
+- Objective 1: Draft, revise, and edit a technically accomplished creative manuscript (fiction, poetry, drama, or creative nonfiction).

-- Objective B: Research literary journals and compile a list of magazines that fit their work;
+- Objective 2: Research literary journals and compile a list of magazines that fit their work.

-- Objective C: Prepare a submission to a literary magazine: compose a cover letter and prepare a manuscript that confirms to professional conventions in the field.
+- Objective 3: Prepare a submission to a literary magazine: compose a cover letter and prepare a manuscript that conforms to professional conventions in the field.

 Learning Goal 2